Earthbound Orkney

 Friday 19th July 2024

-As a taster to introduce the project, Becky Little and Tom Morton, who are leading the project, will give a talk about it at this year’s Clayfest near London in July.
-Book tickets here!
+As a taster to introduce the project, Becky Little and Tom Morton, who are leading the project, gave a talk about it at this year’s Clayfest near London in July.

 · Orkney Science Festival, Kirkwall